| Frequently Asked Questions

 Q: What amenities are there?

-A: We have a 20,000 gallon swimming pool, free use of our kayaks (two tandems
+A: We have a 25,000 gallon swimming pool, free use of our kayaks (four tandems and a

 Q: What extra services can be arranged?